FUNDAMENTAL ITINERARY

 Jalil Bennani proposes a critique of Eurocentrism and colonial psychiatry, as Frantz Fanon did.
 In order not to be imported, psychoanalysis must be (re)appropriated and thus, should rely on a local geographical, political, cultural, and linguistic context.
 These are the best possible conditions for a true transmission, considering the future of psychoanalysis which needs to renew itself, reinvent itself, and this is only possible through other horizons.

-Race, Gender, and Class - Jaque Conceição (Brazil)
+Race, Gender, and Class - Professor to be confirmed

 Would this mean making space for the voices silenced by the history of psychoanalytic institutions?
 Or is it rather about developing a critical perspective on certain attitudes and theories stemming from Freud’s discovery and its effects?
 Undoubtedly… We believe this necessary movement can emerge through a singular clinical, political, and theoretical practice.